 Born in Birraranga/Narrm // Melbourne/Australia in 1983.

-Judith Hamann is a cellist, performer and composer from Birraranga/Narrm.
-She lives and works primarily across Australia, North America, and Europe.
+Judith Hamann is a cellist, performer and composer from Narrm/Melbourne, currently based in Berlin.

 They have »long been recognized as one of Australia’s foremost contemporary music cellists« (RealTime Arts) as well as a composer »who destroys the fiction of the musician who lives and works outside conventional parameters and puts in its place a series of compositions that are fundamentally humane« (WIRE Magazine).
 Judith’s work encompasses performance, improvisation, electro-acoustic composition, field recording, electronics, site specific generative work, and microtonal/intonation systems in a deeply considered process based approach to creative practice.

 Currently their work is focused on an examination of expressions and manifestations of »shaking«, a collection of new works for cello and humming, research on thinking-with geese and/as apparitions, as well as ongoing work surrounding audio »collapse« as a generative imaginary surface, and »de-mastering« of bodies (human and non-human) in European settler-colonial heritage instrumental practice and pedagogy.